TECH "HOW TO" VIDEOS

 Do prep products like polishes, clay bar or compounds need to be used before applying one of your auto waxes?

-Using a clay bar is almost always recommended in order to achieve proper bonding of a wax.
-Depending on the level of swirls and scratches, a compound or polish should be applied before a wax.
-Collinite’s 390 Prewax Auto Polish can remove mild swirls and scratches with a foam polishing pad on a DA polisher.
-Moderate to Medium swirls and scratches can be removed with 390 when substituting a microfiber pad/cutting pad on a DA polisher.
+For above surface contamination, using a clay bar is almost always recommended in order to achieve proper bonding of a wax.
+Depending on the severity or nature of paint imperfections, a cleaner/compound or polish should generally be used before a wax.
+Clear coat staining, brake dust, oxidation (and other contaminants that can commonly be remedied by hand use) can be removed with No. 415 Cleaner.
+No. 390 Prewax Auto Polish is designed for clear coat correction; removal of swirls and fine scratches.
+This can be achieved with a DA polisher & foam polishing pad.
+Moderate to medium swirls and scratches can be removed with No. 390 by substituting a microfiber pad/cutting pad on a DA polisher.

 Our waxes make virtually any surface slippery.
 So for safety reasons, Collinite Marine Waxes are not recommended for non-skid surfaces.
 The 920 Fiberglass Boat Cleaner can be used in order to wipe away and clean contaminants in the grooves, but it will not offer any weather protection.